-Contact For More Information
+- Contact For More Information

-  In 2010, the Division of Cardiothoracic Surgery at the University of North Carolina at Chapel Hill began a new six-year integrated residency program, which residents enter directly from medical school.
-The Residency Review Committee for Thoracic Surgery, the national residency accrediting body, approved the program in July 2009.
+In 2010, the Division of Cardiothoracic Surgery at the University of North Carolina at Chapel Hill began a six-year integrated residency program, which residents enter directly from medical school.
 Students at North American medical schools may apply for the program through the Electronic Residency Application Service (ERAS).

-  The curriculum includes rotations in vascular interventional radiology, endoscopy, cardiology, and endovascular surgery, and will provide residents with the background and experience using these new techniques in order to build a career as future “cardiothoracic specialists.”
+The curriculum includes rotations in vascular interventional radiology, endoscopy, cardiology, and endovascular surgery, and provides residents with the background and experience using these techniques in order to build a career as future “cardiothoracic specialists.”
 The program has been carefully designed to balance cardiovascular and thoracic care, and includes extensive exposure to fields relevant to thoracic surgery such as GI endoscopy, surgical oncology, and gastrointestinal (foregut) surgery.
 Completion of the program will lead to certification by the American Board of Thoracic Surgery.

 All aspects of the 6-year curriculum are based on proven models of education currently available at the University of North Carolina.
 The curriculum preserves the significant contribution of general surgery and vascular surgery training to the development of a well-rounded cardiothoracic surgeon.

 The training program is designed to allow progressive resident responsibility at all levels, as the resident gains knowledge and technical ability.
 Emphasis is placed on academic knowledge and accomplishment as well as clinical expertise in patient care.
 Graded responsibility under appropriate attending supervision is delegated to residents based on demonstrated capability.